ibm-cloud-docs/vpc/bare_metal_network_boot.md

 For the image, you must specify the ID of a stock image that has the `user_data_format` property that is set to `ipxe` in the region where you want to create the server and provide the appropriate user data.
 For more information, see [Creating Bare Metal Servers on VPC](/docs/vpc?topic=vpc-creating-bare-metal-servers&interface=api) and [User data](/docs/vpc?topic=vpc-user-data).

-## Example of using the Fedora installer to network boot a bare metal server
+## Example of using the CentOS installer to network boot a bare metal server
-{: #generic-os-network-boot-fedora-installer}
+{: #generic-os-network-boot-centos-installer}

 This example is just one example of how to network boot an operating system.
-In this example, a bare metal server is created which boots to the Fedora installer.
+In this example, a bare metal server is created which boots to the Centos installer.
 You provide the script as the user data when you create the server.

 ```screen
 #!ipxe